juliomeza/bikesharing/README.md

 # Bike Sharing

 # Overview
-Analyze and display data to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
+Analyzing and displaying data to convince investors that a bike-sharing program in Des Moines is a solid business proposal.

 # Resutls

-Me majority of the rides last 5 minutes and most of the rides are between 1 and 24 minutes
+Me majority of the rides last between 1 and 24 minutes with a peak of 5 minutes per ride.

 <img src="https://github.com/juliomeza/bikesharing/blob/main/screenshots/01%20Checkout%20times%20for%20Users.png">

-In average, males are using the Bike Sharing services 3 times more than the females
+In average, males are using the Bike Sharing services 3 times more than the females.

 <img src="https://github.com/juliomeza/bikesharing/blob/main/screenshots/02%20Checkout%20times%20per%20Gender.png">